Please register or login to continue

 'What are you saying, Adele?'

 She had showed me the item that only Margarida Godoy and I would know, the music box.
 'Have you forgotten the music box you gave me, as a present?
-Why, why have you forsaken me to the solitude of the bottomless pit of the ocean and leave me there to rot away?'
+Why have you forsaken me to the solitude of the bottomless pit of the ocean and leave me there to rot away?'

 I could not flinch as the music sounded, for it was then that I had realised the horrible truth that the reincarnated Margarida Godoy somehow possessed, the body of Adele.
 'My God it is you Margarida, who has entered the body of Adele!'

-She had approached me, with those familiar eyes of Margarida Godoy.
+She had approached me with those familiar eyes of Margarida Godoy.
 And with the passing of time, I could not forget her penetrable eyes that had swayed my heart once.
-She put her delicate hand upon my cheek and had implored, 'Our love is stronger than the love for another woman Antón!'
+She put her delicate hand upon my cheek and had implored, 'Our love is stronger than the love for another woman, Antón!'

 I was still in shock with the miraculous occurrence and did not know how to react.
 I had rejected her words and comfort, 'No, no, this cannot be, you are dead.
 For God sake, you died years ago!
 You died years ago, upon this day'.